oschildt/SmartFactory/README.md

 7. Implement the API request handles for JSON or XML if necessary.

 8. Add translation texts for your application over the localization/edit.php or directly into the XML file localization/texts.xml.
-Use the script tests/langtester.php to check your translations for duplicates and missing trnaslations.
+Use the script tests/langtester.php to check your translations for duplicates and missing translations.

 ## Directory Structure